kHarshit/kHarshit.github.io/_posts/2019-08-02-converting-fc-layers-to-conv-layers.md

 title: "Converting FC layers to CONV layers"
 date: 2019-08-02
 categories: [Deep Learning, Computer Vision]
+excerpt: "How and why to replace fully connected layers with equivalent convolutional layers, enabling CNNs to accept arbitrary input sizes."
 ---

 > It is worth noting that the only difference between FC and CONV layers is that the neurons in the CONV layer are connected only to a local region in the input, and that many of the neurons in a CONV volume share parameters.